-While it’s fairly typical for MBA programs to inquire about a candidate’s post-MBA plans, it’s a bit unusual for a program to isolate the applicant’s short- and long-term objectives in separate essays.
-Further, McDonough’s inquiry about existing and to-be-developed skills requires a very high level of clarity about the exact job function they are hoping to work in after graduating from business school.
+While it’s fairly typical for MBA programs to inquire about a candidate’s post-MBA plans, it’s a bit unusual for a program to isolate the applicant’s short- and long-term objectives into separate parts of an essay.
+In Part A, McDonough’s inquiry about applicants’ skills to be developed or improved upon requires a very high level of clarity about the exact job function applicants are hoping to work in after graduating from business school.
 Candidates would therefore do well to provide an example job title and even to name one or two organizations for which they would like to perform this job, as this level of specificity will facilitate the inventory of skills that Georgetown requests in its follow-on questions here.
-And of course, though the prompt doesn’t explicitly ask for it, a few comments about the ways two years in the McDonough MBA program would help to bridge the gap between your current and needed skill sets would be highly appropriate here.
+Of course, though the prompt doesn’t explicitly ask for it, a few comments about the ways two years in the McDonough MBA program would help to bridge the gap between your current and needed skill sets would be highly appropriate here.

-This is a very tall order for a 1.5 page essay, and there are a number of ways that one might approach this response.
-For example, an essay detailing the candidate’s actions in a single situation that exemplify his or her values and goals may be just as effective as a more reflective response touching on a number of influential experiences.
-Further, an applicant could conceivably arrive at a single description that fits both her professional and personal paths, or arrive at separate but complementary descriptions of her essence in each of these realms.
+There are a number of ways that one might approach this response, as an applicant could conceivably arrive at a single description that fits both her professional and personal paths, or arrive at separate but complementary descriptions of her essence in each of these realms.
 Whichever approach you ultimately decide to take, it will be important to develop a detailed and memorable self-description, ideally in a relatively concise manner that leaves room for elaboration.
-After all, it’s better to ‘show’ than to ‘tell,’ and effective essays will include at least a few examples – from the workplace, classroom, community, or personal realms – that offer evidence to back up and your claims and illustrate the implications and impact of these essential characteristics.
+After all, it’s better to ‘show’ than to ‘tell,’ and effective essays will include at least a few examples—from the workplace, classroom, community, or personal realms—that offer evidence to back up your claims and illustrate the implications of these essential characteristics.

 Call Veritas Prep at +1-310-295-2098 or click to